ACEN Accreditation Manual – Section II Policies

-- Granted a delay in the most recent accreditation cycle.
+- That were granted a delay in the most recent accreditation cycle.

-- With a current status of continuing accreditation with warning or continuing accreditation for good cause.
+- That have a current status of continuing accreditation with warning or continuing accreditation for good cause.

-- Having an outstanding Follow-Up Report as requested by the Commission.1
+- That have an outstanding Follow-Up Report as requested by the commission1.

-- On stipulation (including but not limited to conditional, provisional, probationary status) by the program’s state regulatory agency for nursing.
+- That are on stipulation (including but not limited to conditional, provisional, and probationary status) by the program’s state regulatory agency for nursing.

-- Due for review following the granting of initial accreditation by the Commission.
+- That have a review following the granting of initial accreditation by the commission1.